Learn why relationships play an important role in home care

 Happiness is the highest form of health – Dalai Lama

-If you’re providing care for a loved one at home, or managing your own home care plan, as Valentines Day rolls around this year, whether you’re single or in a relationship, it’s the perfect opportunity to turn your attention to matters of the heart, and organise time with a good friend.
+If you’re providing care for a loved one at home, or managing your own home care plan, as Valentines Day rolls around this year, whether you’re single or in a relationship, it’s the perfect opportunity to turn your attention to matters of the heart and organise time with a good friend.

 Happiness and Heart Health

 Did you know heart disease impacts one Australian every 28 minutes?
-Did you also know that the relationships and social connections you have play an important role in caring for your heart?
+Did you also know that the relationships and social connections you have to play an important role in caring for your heart?
 Studies by positive psychologist Dr Martin Seligman found that strong relationships and social connections positively impact your happiness.
-Happiness, in turn has been shown to have real benefits on your physical health:
+Happiness, in turn, has been shown to have real benefits on your physical health:

 - Strengthening the immune system